-1. Pilots-In-Command (PICs) will have the following flight experience:
+1. Pilots-In-Command (PICs) shall have ve the following flight experience:

-, , 0 0 .

 MINIMUM FLIGHT HOURS

 Total (including the following) 1,500

 In each class to be flown 100

+During proceeding 12 months 100

+In each class to be flown 100

 During preceding 12 months 100

 Cross Country 200

 Night flying experience 100

 Typical terrain and landing 200

 In class to be flown under this Contract

-in preceding 60 days (PIC or SIC) 10
+in preceding 60 days (PIC or SIC)

 Related type flying (PIC or SIC) 50

-^{}Note: Fifty (50) hours if PIC has satisfactorily completed a factory school and checkout in make and model.
+Note: Fifty (50) hours if PIC has satisfactorily completed a factory school and checkout in make and model.

-2. Pilots-In-Command will have at least two (2) years of experience (PIC or SIC), with at least twenty-five (25) drops on-going fires.
-They will be capable of good judgment in making drops on fires under diverse flight conditions.
-They will show consistent proficiency in making accurate drops.
-They will possess the ability to size-up fires and attack them effectively and safely without direction from ground control or lead plane pilot.
-They will possess a basic knowledge of fire behavior.

-- (D) COPILOT (SIC)/FIRST OFFICER Must be properly qualified if aircraft type certificate requires a second-in-command in accordance with FAA requirements.
-Copilot or First Officer (FO) is the same crew position. - (E) CONTROLLED SUBSTANCE USE Any pilot observed or suspected by the Department using or in possession of any non-prescription, controlled substance such as, but not limited to, marijuana, hashish, cocaine, heroin, and/or amphetamines will be immediately dismissed from the contract.
+- 2. Pilots-In-Command shall have at least two (2) years of experience (PIC or SIC), with at least twenty-five (25) drops on-going fires.
+They shall be capable of good judgment in making drops on fires under diverse flight conditions.
+They shall show consistent proficiency in making accurate drops.
+They shall possess the ability to size-up fires and attack them effectively and safely without direction from ground control or lead plane pilot.
+They shall possess a basic knowledge of fire behavior. - (D) COPILOT (SIC)/FIRST OFFICER Must be properly qualified if aircraft type certificate requires a second-in-command in accordance with FAA requirements.
+Copilot or First Officer (FO) is the same crew position. - (E) CONTROLLED SUBSTANCE USE Any pilot observed or suspected by the Department using or in possession of any non-prescription, controlled substance such as, but not limited to, marijuana, hashish, cocaine, heroin, and/or amphetamines shall be immediately dismissed from the contract.
 Such findings will be reported to the appropriate law enforcement agency and the FAA for action.
-The Contractor will be immediately found in violation of the terms of this Statement of Work and subject to forfeiture of monies. - (F) ALCOHOL CONSUMPTION A pilot may not consume alcohol or a non-prescription medication containing alcohol within twelve (12) hours of scheduled takeoff time.
+The Contractor will be immediately found in violation of the terms of this Statement of Work and subject to forfeiture of monies.

+(F) ALCOHOL CONSUMPTION - A pilot may not consume alcohol or a non-prescription medication containing alcohol within twelve (12) hours of scheduled takeoff time.
 Any pilot observed by the Department consuming alcohol or exhibiting symptoms of alcohol intoxication or impairment, or any other intoxication, or impairment, will be grounded for twenty-four (24) hours.
 A second occurrence will result in dismissal from the contract.